gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-The method of secure key-management, e.g. based on DTLS 1.3, providing initial mutual authentication, key establishment, and periodic re-authentication and rekeying with Diffie-Hellman of the DTLS chunk protection is defined in separate documents (see
+The method of secure key-management, e.g. based on DTLS 1.3, providing initial mutual authentication, key establishment, and periodic re-authentication and rekeying of the DTLS chunk protection is defined in separate documents (see
 {{key-management-considerations}}).
 To prevent downgrade attacks affecting the DTLS Key Management negotiation the DTLS Key Management